ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 The data visualization tools can be divided into code-centric and low-code solutions.
 A code-centric solution involves writing programs to manage the data analysis and visuals.
 A low-code solution uses cloud-hosted tools that accelerate the data analysis and visualization.
 Instead of focusing on code, a low-code tool enables data professionals to focus on the data.
 Let's review some of these tools in more detail:

 - Python, coupled with libraries like Plotly, offers a versatile platform for data visualization that comes with its own set of advantages and limitations.
-This code-centric approach enables data professionals to integrate data analysis and visualization seamlessly, and they are particularly suited for individual research, in-depth analysis, and presentations in a controlled setting.
-For organizations seeking to share insights with a wider audience, exploring dedicated visualization tools or cloud-based services may be more practical.
+This code-centric approach enables data professionals to integrate data analysis and visualization seamlessly, and they are particularly suited for individual research, in-depth analysis, and presentations in a controlled setting

-- Looker is a powerful low-code, cloud-hosted business intelligence and data visualization platform that empowers organizations to explore, analyze, and share insights from their data.
-It offers a user-friendly interface that allows users to create interactive reports, dashboards, and visualizations.
-One of Looker's standout features is its ability to build models directly on the database, enabling real-time data exploration.
+- [Looker Studio](https://lookerstudio.google.com/) is a powerful low-code, cloud-hosted business intelligence and data visualization platform that empowers organizations to explore, analyze, and share insights from their data.
+It offers a user-friendly interface that allows users to create interactive reports, dashboards, and visualizations

-- Microsoft Power BI is a widely-used low-code, cloud-hosted data visualization and business intelligence tool.
+- [Microsoft Power BI](https://powerbi.microsoft.com/) is a widely-used low-code, cloud-hosted data visualization and business intelligence tool.
 It seamlessly integrates with other Microsoft tools and services, making it a popular choice for organizations already in the Microsoft ecosystem.
 Power BI offers an intuitive drag-and-drop interface for building interactive reports and dashboards.
 Its extensive library of visuals and custom visuals allows users to create compelling data representations

-- Tableau, acquired by Salesforce, is renowned for its cloud-hosted and low-code data visualization capabilities.
+- [Tableau](https://www.tableau.com/), acquired by Salesforce, is renowned for its cloud-hosted and low-code data visualization capabilities.
 It provides users with an array of options for creating dynamic and interactive visuals.
 Tableau's "drag-and-drop" approach simplifies the process of connecting to various data sources and creating insightful dashboards.
-Its strength lies in its ability to handle large datasets and complex calculations efficiently.

 Each of these tools offers unique features and benefits, catering to different user preferences and organizational needs.
 Whether it's Looker's focus on data modeling, Power BI's integration with Microsoft products, or Tableau's flexibility and advanced analytics capabilities, these tools play a significant role in empowering users to unlock insights from their data.